Pennsylvania: 20th century

-In the 20th century, as Pennsylvania's historical national and even global leadership in mining largely ceased and its steelmaking and other heavy manufacturing sectors slowed, the state sought to grow its service and other industries to replace the jobs and economic productivity lost from the downturn of these industries.
+In the late 20th century, as Pennsylvania's historical national and even global leadership in mining largely ceased and its steelmaking and other heavy manufacturing sectors slowed, the state sought to grow its service and other industries to replace the jobs and economic productivity lost from the downturn of these industries.
 Pittsburgh's concentration of universities has enabled it to be a leader in technology and healthcare.
 Similarly, Philadelphia has a concentration of university expertise.
 Healthcare, retail, transportation, and tourism are some of the state's growing industries of the postindustrial era.
 As in the rest of the nation, most residential population growth has occurred in suburban rather than central city areas, although both major cities have had significant revitalization in their downtown areas.
-Philadelphia anchors the seventh-largest metropolitan area in the country, while Pittsburgh is the center of the twenty-seventh largest metro area in the country.
-The growth of the Lehigh Valley has made it one of the seventy most populous metro areas in the country, while Pennsylvania also has six other metro areas among the top 200 most populous American metro areas.
-Philadelphia forms part of the Northeast megalopolis and is associated with the Northeastern United States, while Pittsburgh is part of the Great Lakes megalopolis and is often associated with the Midwestern United States and the Rust Belt.
+Philadelphia anchors the seventh-largest metropolitan area in the country and one of the largest metropolitan areas in the world, and Pittsburgh is the center of the nation's 27th-largest metropolitan areas.
+As of 2020, the Lehigh Valley in eastern Pennsylvania is the nation's 69th-largest metropolitan area.
+Pennsylvania also has six additional metropolitan areas that rank among the nation's 200-most populous metropolitan areas.
+Philadelphia forms part of the Northeast megalopolis and is associated with the Northeastern United States.
+Pittsburgh is part of the Great Lakes megalopolis and is often associated with the Rust Belt.